FHSAF/hh-project/README.md

 - docker ps

 By this command you will access to the cli of the wppdjango service container
-- docker exec -it webpageparser_wppdjango_1 bash
+- docker exec -it [name of server service container] bash

 There you can run django project commands like
 - python manage.py migrate